T. M. Devine: Early and personal life

-Thomas Martin Devine was born on 30 July 1945 in Motherwell, Scotland.
+Thomas Martin Devine was born on 30 July 1945 in Motherwell in Lanarkshire, southern Scotland.
 His family is Scots-Irish from Irish Catholic roots.
 His four grandparents had migrated from British-ruled Ireland in 1890.
 His father benefited from what savings they accrued from working in the steel and coal industries, and went to university, going on to become a life-long schoolteacher.
 Tom Devine himself has five children.

-He attended Our Lady's High school in Motherwell, where, he has recounted, he gave up history in his second year because the way that history was taught at the time was "endlessly boring", choosing geography instead.
+He attended Our Lady's High School in Motherwell, where, he has recounted, he gave up history in his second year because the way that history was taught at the time was "endlessly boring", choosing geography instead.

-Before his academic career commenced, Devine has also recounted, he had several vacation jobs as variously a grave-digger, a Butlins Bluecoat (a clerical role, as opposed to a Butlins Redcoat) in the Holiday Camp at Filey, and an uncertified French language teacher in schools in Lanarkshire.
+Before his academic career commenced, Devine had several vacation jobs as variously a grave-digger, a Butlins Bluecoat (a clerical role, as opposed to a Butlins Redcoat) in the holiday camp at Filey, and an uncertified French language teacher in schools in Lanarkshire.

 Academic career

 Devine graduated from the University of Strathclyde in 1968 with First Class Honours in economic and social history.
 In 1969, a few months after commencing doctoral research, Devine was hired at the University of Strathclyde, where he was appointed assistant lecturer in history and eventually rose to head of the history department.
 In 1981 he and T. C. Smout were the founding editors of the periodical Scottish Economic and Social History, which was later to become the Journal of Scottish Historical Studies, Devine editing it until 1984.

 He was appointed professor of Scottish history in 1988, and later became dean of the faculty of arts and social sciences, and then deputy principal of the university from 1994 to 1998.

-In 1991, Devine was awarded higher degree of DLitt (Doctor of Letters) by the university in recognition of the quality of his published research to that date.
+In 1991, Devine was awarded the degree of DLitt (Doctor of Letters) by the university in recognition of the quality of his published research to that date.

 In 1998, he moved to the University of Aberdeen and became the founding director of the Research Institute of Irish and Scottish Studies (RIISS), later the UK Arts and Humanities Research Centre (AHRC) in I&SS.
 He was also appointed to the externally-funded Glucksman Professorship of Irish and Scottish Studies.

 From 2006 to 2011 Devine was the Sir William Fraser Professor of Scottish History and Palaeography at the University of Edinburgh, retaining the title as Emeritus Professor afterwards.